DavidBerdik/blobmoji-font/README.md

+# This project has moved.

+### This repository has been abandoned in favor of [blobmoji2](https://github.com/DavidBerdik/blobmoji2).
+If you wish to contribute to the development of Blobmoji, please do so there.

+---

 #### DISCLAIMER:
 I am **neither** affiliated nor in _any_ relationship to the original creators or to Emojipedia or anything or anyone else.